 Ketchum, James M.D. — Non-Lethal Chemical Warfare to Make You Sit Down and Laugh

-Non-lethal chemical warfare may be an oxymoron to some, but actually was the goal of a US Army research program in the 1960s and 70s at Edgewood Arsenal, an army arsenal in Maryland.
+Non-lethal chemical warfare may be an oxymoron to some, but it was actually the goal of a U.S. Army research program in the 1960s and 70s at Edgewood Arsenal, an army arsenal in Maryland.
 The research goal was to find incapacitating non-lethal chemical weapons that would cause the enemy to lie down, smile and laugh.
-The research team was lead by a psychiatrist Dr. James S. Ketchum, then a colonel in the US Army.
+The research team was lead by a then colonel in the U.S. Army, psychiatrist Dr. James S. Ketchum.
 The team attempted to determine if LSD, cannabis, or belladonna could achieve the goal.
-Dr. Ketchum, the author of “Chemical Warfare: Secrets Almost Forgotten,” visited the studios of Radio Curious on August 1, 2008 where we began our interview when I asked what originally drew him to participate in the project at Edgewood Arsenal.
+Dr. Ketchum, the author of “Chemical Warfare: Secrets Almost Forgotten,” visited the studios of Radio Curious on August 1, 2008.
+We began our interview when I asked what originally drew him to participate in the project at Edgewood Arsenal.

 The books he recommends are “Pihkal: A Chemical Love Story” and “Tihkal: The Continuation,” by Alexander and Ann Shulgin.